Pollenware/c2fo-shell/README.md

 # INVOICES

-Invoices are pulled out of an OCAP instance _one page at a time_, where a _page_ is defined as the number of records configured in `message-catalog/ocap/invoice.js/MCat.invoicesPageSize`.  ocap-shell keeps track of the pagination and will pull down new invoices with every call until there are no more to retrieve.
-Once the ocap-shell user has locally downloaded the invoice set she needs, they can be printed, logged, or otherwise manipulated:
+Invoices are pulled out of an C2FO instance _one page at a time_, where a _page_ is defined as the number of records configured in `message-catalog/c2fo/invoice.js/MCat.invoicesPageSize`.  c2fo-shell keeps track of the pagination and will pull down new invoices with every call until there are no more to retrieve.
+Once the c2fo-shell user has locally downloaded the invoice set she needs, they can be printed, logged, or otherwise manipulated:

 ## DOWNLOAD 1 PAGE